Syed007Hassan/Chat-To-Your-Database/README.md

 ## Contribution Guidelines

-Contributions to the this project are highly encouraged and appreciated.
+Contributions to this project are highly encouraged and appreciated.
 To help us maintain a high level of quality, please follow these contribution guidelines:

 - Fork the repository to your GitHub account.
 - Make changes and improvements in your forked repository.